slingr-stack/slingr-docs/content/en/extensions/migrations/legacy_service_migration_for_apps.md

 3. Creates a new listener for each event used:

-   1. If it is an event that comes from the external service, create an event of type "**Service**" here you will use the webhook provided by the Http Service and wait for it in the specialized URI for your Package.
+   1. Packages may include a listener that will process webhooks that arrive to the http service, do some processing, like webhook verification and trigger a package event that you can listen to.
+You can have a  “**Package**” listener  for this
+   2. Also you can create a listener of type "**Service**", listen to the http service and add a condition that filters webhooks by the package path.
+For example, `/pandadoc.

 2. If it is an internal event to your application that does not wait for external system calls, create a listener of type “**Package**”.